pkucmus/backpack-checker/README.md

 #### DockerContainerRunning

-Another checker is the `DockerContainerRunning` which will use the [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/) to interact with your Docker engine to ask for rinnung containers.
-Effectively invokes `docker.from_env().containers.list(filters=self.container_list_filters)`
+Another checker is `DockerContainerRunning`, which uses the [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/) to interact with your Docker engine and query running containers.
+It effectively invokes `docker.from_env().containers.list(filters=self.container_list_filters)`.

 ```python
 class LocalstackRunning(DockerContainerRunning):